algolia/api-clients-automation/website/docs/contributing/docs.md

 - Use inline Markdown links judiciously.
   Don't link to readily searchable information, such as internet RFCs or Wikipedia.

+## Capitalization

+In general, follow the capitalization of the API.
+For example, keys in JSON objects are case-sensitive.

+Pay special attention to abbreviations like `taskID` vs `taskId`, because the Algolia APIs capitalize them inconsistently.

+For case-insensitive properties, follow these conventions.

+### Headers

+When describing headers, such as the authentication headers `x-algolia-application-id`, prefer lowercase letters.

+### Path and query parameters

+Use _camelCase_ for parameters, such as `indexName`.
+Use uppercase abbreviations for parameters like `objectID` or `taskID`.

 ## API descriptions

 Each API spec must include a `description` property in its `info` object.